 At the University of Pittsburgh, she teaches in the BA, MA, and PhD programs.
 She is affiliate faculty with the Global Studies Center, the European Union Center of Excellence/European Studies Center, Gender, Sexuality, and Women Studies Program, and Cultural Studies.

 Dr. Granshaw’s articles have appeared in Theatre Survey, Nineteenth Century Theatre and Film, Popular Entertainment Studies, Journal of American Drama and Theatre, Theatre Topics, and the New England Theatre Journal.
-She has a forthcoming plate in the Atlas of Boston History: The Making of a City and an essay from her second book manuscript on sectarian violence and performance in nineteenth-century Belfast forthcoming in Theatre Survey.
-She has written almost twenty encyclopedia articles for BlackPast.org.
+Her reference articles have appeared in The Atlas of Boston History: The Making of a City and BlackPast.org.
 In 2014, Dr. Granshaw was awarded the American Theatre and Drama Society Vera Mowry Roberts Award for Research and Publication for her Theatre Survey (January 2014) article “The Mysterious Victory of the Newsboys: The Grand Duke Theatre’s 1874 Challenge to the Theatre Licensing Law.”

 In October 2015, Dr. Granshaw organized the “Spectacles of Labor: Performance and the Working Class” symposium at the University of Pittsburgh, which was supported by the Humanities Center, Provost’s Year of the Humanities, Center on Race and Social Problems, Departments of Theatre Arts, English, and History of Art and Architecture, and the 2015 Co-Sponsored Event Award from the American Society for Theatre Research.
 Attended by faculty from across the country, students, and Pittsburgh union leaders and community members, the symposium approached questions about labor and performance from an interdisciplinary perspective and examined critical questions about the ways that spectacles of labor function as sites of negotiation, revolution, and containment.